Fellows

 Dr. Walter Gill

-Elder in Residence, Billie Holiday Center for Liberation Arts
+Elder in Residence, Billie Holiday Center for Liberation Arts (former)

 Walter (Wali) Arthur Harris Gill was born in Greenville, Mississippi.
 He received his public education in Jefferson City, Missouri and Baltimore, Maryland.
 He was the first African American to graduate from the previously all-white and all-male Baltimore City College High School in 1955; and is in the school’s Hall of Fame.